Overview of the PLTW Program

 - Principles of Engineering (POE) - required course

 - Aerospace Engineering (AE)

 - Civil Engineering & Architecture (CEA)

 - Engineering Design & Development (EDD) capstone course

 PLTW high schools offer at least 3 of these courses so that a graduating senior in the program has had the opportunity to take a sequence of courses.
 PLTW also offers high school programs in Biomedical Science and Computer Science, visit PLTW Programs for details.

-At the middle school level, 45-day units cover fundamental engineering principles and make connections between engineering and science.
+At the middle school level, 34-hour units (aka 9-week and 45-day units) cover fundamental engineering principles and make connections between engineering and science.
 A school offers at least 2 of the following units:

 - Design & Modeling - required unit